-Conversely, there are also groups disguised as charity organisations that exploit those in need of assistance and treatment for their own gain.
-To ensure that donations, funding and efforts are channelled to at-risk communities to support their daily expenses as well as living, Vietnam is Awesome partnered with Viral Kindness Saigon, a community group in Ho Chi Minh City that highlights, supports and connects residents in Ho Chi Minh City with different charities initiatives and organizations in Vietnam including Saigon Children’s Charity.
+Conversely, there are also groups disguised as charity organizations that exploit those in need of assistance and treatment for their own gain.
+To ensure that donations, funding and efforts are channeled to at-risk communities to support their daily expenses as well as living, Vietnam is Awesome partnered with Viral Kindness Saigon, a community group in Ho Chi Minh City that highlights, supports and connects residents in Ho Chi Minh City with different charities initiatives and organizations in Vietnam including Saigon Children’s Charity.

-Identifying legitimacy of Vietnamese charities
+Identifying the legitimacy of Vietnamese charities

 Furthermore, they are also more likely to invest in long-term projects such as schools for children, education centres and community hubs that have an impact in the future.

-Choose a charity to donate to
+Choose a charity to donate

-• Prepare a list of your own expectations – who do you want to support?
+- Prepare a list of your own expectations – who do you want to support?
 How do you want to support (cash or non-cash) as well as your personal commitment

-• A quick Google search of the charity organization is also highly recommend
+- A quick Google search of the charity organization is also highly recommend

-• Ensure your findings match your expectations
+- Ensure your findings match your expectations

 Here are two databases to look up official charity NGOs (NGOs that are not included are not necessarily scams):